- Full version...** — Opens the Get full version dialog. This dialog has three buttons:

 The pieces are sorted according to their value.
 Hence, it is easy to tell the strength of each side.
 Captured pawns are shown in matching columns.
 Other taken pieces are sorted according to their value and their starting file.

-If the highlighting of the last move is turned on — see the View menu — and a piece has just been captured, the piece is also highlighted on this panel.
+If the highlighting of the last move is turned on — see the View menu — and a piece has just been captured, then that piece is also highlighted on this panel.

 The status bar is located at the bottom of the app window and displays the current state of the game and responses to user actions.